-The CrowdStrike incident has raised concerns that many organizations are not well prepared to implement contingency plans when a “link” such as an IT system fails, or a piece of software within it crashes.
+The CrowdStrike incident has raised concerns that many organizations are not well prepared to deploy contingency plans when a “link” such as an IT system fails, or a piece of software within it crashes.

-Speaking at a cybersecurity conference in Redmond, David Weston, a senior expert at Microsoft, emphasized: “The Windows security ecosystem must work together to innovate to create a safer and more trusted world.”
+Speaking at a cybersecurity conference in Redmond, David Weston, a senior expert at Microsoft, emphasized: “The Windows security ecosystem must work together to innovate to create a safer and more trusted world .”

 Delta Air Lines said it is taking legal action against cybersecurity firm CrowdStrike and Microsoft after a computer system failure forced the airline to cancel flights and cost it at least $500 million.